TusharJoy/job-board/server/README.md

 The server will typically run on the port specified in the `.env` file (e.g., 5000) or default to 5000.

+**Note:** A cron job is configured within the application (`src/index.js`) using `node-cron` to automatically trigger the job scraping process (`POST /api/jobs/scrape`) daily at midnight UTC.
+Check the console logs for details when the server is running.

 ## API Endpoints

 Base URL: `/api/jobs`